WGLab/NanoBinner/README.md

-# AmpBinner: An anchor-assisted demultiplexing tool for Oxford Nanopore long-read amplicon sequencing data.
+# NanoBinner: An anchor-assisted demultiplexing tool for Oxford Nanopore long-read amplicon sequencing data.

 ## Features
-- AmpBinner uses the sequence upstream/downstream of the barcode (i.e. anchor) to help locate barcode position and eliminates random matching due to sequencing error.
+- NanoBinner uses the sequence upstream/downstream of the barcode (i.e. anchor) to help locate barcode position and eliminates random matching due to sequencing error.
-- AmpBinner does not require a pretrained model for demultiplexing and supports officially provided barcodes as well as custom-designed barcodes.
+- NanoBinner does not require a pretrained model for demultiplexing and supports officially provided barcodes as well as custom-designed barcodes.
-- AmpBinner is able to demultiplex Oxford Nanopore sequencing data generated from **10X Genomics Chromium Single Cell 3ʹ Gene Expression Libraries**.
+- NanoBinner is able to demultiplex Oxford Nanopore sequencing data generated from **10X Genomics Chromium Single Cell 3ʹ Gene Expression Libraries**.

 ## Table of Contents